vicky-liu17/vicky-blogs/Reinforcement_Learning.md

     - Learner makes choices!
     - Unlike passive RL, in active RL the agent needs to learn the outcome probabilites for all actions, not just the model for the fixed policy
     - Fandamental tradeoff(权衡): exploration vs. expoitation
-        - Exploration is any action that lets the agent discover new features about the environment, while exploitation is capitalizing on knowledge already gained.
-        - The agent interacts with the environment by selecting actions based on an exploration strategy, such as epsilon-greedy.
-The exploration strategy balances exploration (trying new actions) and exploitation (choosing actions with the highest Q-values).

 #### Active Reinforcement Learning（cont.）